 Responsibilities

 - Safety and Facility Support.
 Maintains a professional, customer-service demeanor and a professional appearance according to UT McDonald Physical Plant dress code.
 Wears applicable protective gear as appropriate.
-Participates, as necessary, as part of the Emergency Response Team for the Observatory, including wild-land fire training, first aid, CPR, AED as required.
+Participates, as necessary, as part of the Emergency Response Team for the Observatory, including wild-land fire training, first aid, CPR, and AED as required.

 For additional information and to apply: Maintenance Worker I